 In accordance with the Bar Standards Board Handbook, Essex Court Chambers has surveyed its workforce with a view to collecting and publishing equality and diversity data.
 The purpose of the BSB rules is to provide transparency concerning recruitment and employment activities and to encourage an independent, strong, diverse and effective legal profession.

-The survey was conducted anonymously and in accordance with the BSB rules.
+The survey was conducted anonymously and in accordance with the BSB rules and guidance.
 Participation in the survey was voluntary.

 Each diversity characteristic is categorised against job status and role in a manner which reflects seniority within Chambers.
 In order to be able to provide any data for publication, Essex Court Chambers publishes its data in the following categories: